About newborn movement and play

 Babies develop at their own pace.
 In general, the key events in baby development happen in a similar order, but the age they happen might vary for each child and even for children in the same family.

-But you know your baby best, so if you have concerns about your baby’s development, including his movement and play, it’s a good idea to see your child and family health nurse or GP.
+But you know your baby best.
+If you have concerns about your baby’s development, including his movement and play, it’s a good idea to see your child and family health nurse or GP.

 This is particularly important if you’ve noticed that your baby:

-- doesn’t seem to be able to do the things she could do earlier
+- doesn’t seem able to do the things she could do earlier

 - seems unusually floppy or stiff